swarnalee-m/green-website/README.md

 # Green Web Template
 This Jekyll template is a way to organize and publish your thoughts from [Obsidian](https://obsidian.md/) to the web, complete with backlinks, notes graph, and wikilink support.
 This template was modified by [Megumi Tanaka](https://megumi.co) in 2021.
-Here's <a href="https://garden.megu.space/your-first-note.html#installation">how to install this template</a>.
+Here's <a href="https://garden.megu.space/your-first-note.html#installation" class="internal-link">how to install this template</a>.

 Based on the [Jekyll digital garden template](https://github.com/maximevaillancourt/digital-garden-jekyll-template) by Maxime Vaillancourt.

 ## How is this different?
 ### New Features
+- **Obsidian embeds!** Yes, images formatted `![[like this]]` will render automatically with the correct asset path!
 - **Categories!** (not clickable yet)
 - **Emoji favicons!** Configure at site level or page level with `favicon:` variable
 - **Archive Page!** An index of all notes, date updated, category, and excerpt.
-- **Tables!** Table syntax matches Obsidian and Github with [Commonmark Github Flavored Markdown](<[Commonmark Github Flavored Markdown](https://github.com/github/jekyll-commonmark-ghpages)>) integration
+- **Tables!** Table syntax matches Obsidian and Github with [Commonmark Github Flavored Markdown](https://github.com/github/jekyll-commonmark-ghpages) integration
 - **Obsidian Templates!** Easily create a new note or page with the proper front matter variables.
-- **Green Bok Choy Theme!**
+- **Green Bok Choy Theme!** This is the public version of the theme I'll be using for my personal site [megu.space](https://megu.space)

 ## What makes this a green template?
 1. 🥬 The theme is literally **green**